Imagine the Possibilities of a Career with

 A Job in Community Education offers:

-- Competitive wage and benefit packages
+- Competitive wage and benefit packages - the highest in Macomb County!

 - Full and part-time openings